Work / Supply Chain Transformation

 Enterprise delivery

-Senior PM-led delivery on Signal, Chick-fil-A's internal restaurant management platform — a single pane of glass consolidating 5+ legacy systems for 3,000+ locations.
+Senior PM-led delivery on a national QSR operator's internal restaurant management platform — a single pane of glass consolidating multiple legacy systems across the chain.

-Senior PM-led delivery on a unified restaurant operations platform consolidating 5+ legacy systems for 3,000+ Chick-fil-A locations.
-100+ person program, multi-vendor, real-time supply-chain visibility as the headline outcome.
+Senior PM-led delivery on a unified restaurant operations platform consolidating multiple legacy systems for a national QSR operator's locations.
+Multi-vendor program with real-time supply-chain visibility as the headline outcome.

 Situation

-Chick-fil-A operates 3,000+ locations and was running on a fragmented stack of legacy restaurant systems with poor real-time supply chain and inventory visibility.
-Stakes were high: multi-billion in revenue, a large distributed field operations org, and many stakeholders across operations, IT, procurement, and executive sponsorship.
+The client operates a large national QSR footprint and was running on a fragmented stack of legacy restaurant systems with poor real-time supply chain and inventory visibility.
+Stakes were high: a large distributed field operations org and many stakeholders across operations, IT, procurement, and executive sponsorship.
 Operators on the ground didn't have a unified view of inventory, supply-chain forecasting, or operational data — so decisions defaulted to the highest-confidence-sounding source in the room rather than truth.

 What I led

-Product delivery of Signal, Chick-fil-A's internal restaurant management platform — a "single pane of glass" consolidating 5+ legacy restaurant systems into one operator-facing surface.
+Product delivery of the client's internal restaurant management platform — a "single pane of glass" consolidating multiple legacy restaurant systems into one operator-facing surface.

 Outcomes